vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 # 📊 Inventory Analytics Portfolio (SIOP, Prioritization, Forecast Accuracy, Adjustments)

-This portfolio showcases six advanced Excel-based reporting tools powered by Python, Pandas, statistical models, and forecasting logic.
+This portfolio showcases six advanced reporting tools powered by Python, Pandas, Statistical models, and forecasting logic.
 All reports use dummy data and simulate real-world demand planning and inventory logic for supply chain operations.
 These reports are automated end-to-end and were designed to eliminate manual processes, drive cost savings, and reduce human error, leveraging Python and SQL to enable large-scale data automation and support the company’s digital transformation strategy.

 ## 1. Inventory Prioritization Report Tool